Incorporating any of these seven tips into your texting routine will keep your SMS inbox organized and save you precious time.

 Inbox filters help you triage incoming messages.
 You can filter your texts by whether they are:

-Within each filter, you can then organize your messages by most recently received or longest wait.
+Within each filter, you can then organize your messages by newest or longest wait.

 Templates enable you to create everything from a standard text message signature to canned responses to your most frequently asked questions.
 Their superpower is saving you from having to type up the same message again and again.